Why Alcohol Awareness Month is the Perfect Time to Get Help for Drinking and Alcohol Addiction

 - Your drinking is causing you legal, financial, or personal problems.

 - You find yourself drinking during the day or craving alcohol all the time.

 - You black out from drinking and wake up not knowing how you got where you are.

 - You lie to your friends and family about drinking.

-Other signs of alcoholism include a decline in your career or education due to your binge drinking, inability to face the day without alcohol, drinking during the day even when you need to stay sober and engaging in high-risk behaviors, like getting behind the wheel of a car after you’ve gone over the legal limit of alcohol consumption.
-The federal limit to legally drive in the United States is a blood alcohol content (BAC) of 0.08%.
+Other signs of alcoholism include a decline in your career or education due to your binge drinking, inability to face the day without alcohol, drinking during the day even when you need to stay sober, and engaging in high-risk behaviors, like getting behind the wheel of a car after you’ve gone over the legal limit of alcohol consumption.
+The federal limit to legally drive in the United States is a blood alcohol content (BAC) reading of 0.08%.